Ezequiel Duran Player Props: Rangers vs. Marlins

-Ezequiel Duran -- .182 average over his past 10 games -- will be in action for the Texas Rangers versus the Miami Marlins, with George Soriano on the mound, on August 5 at 4:05 PM ET.
+Ezequiel Duran -- with an on-base percentage of .194 in his past 10 games, 128 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Miami Marlins, with Sandy Alcantara on the hill, on August 6 at 2:35 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Marlins.
+In his last game he had a hitless showing (0-for-4) against the Marlins.

 Ezequiel Duran Game Info & Props vs. the Marlins